JAFIC(Japan Financial Intelligence Center)トップページ

 2 AML/CFT Regime in International Society

-In addition, at the Arch Summit in July 1989, the major developed countries decided to establish the FATF to take concerted actions for anti-money laundering.
-In April 1990, urged by the need for standardizing measures in different countries, the FATF proposed "The 40 Recommendations", as standards for anti-money laundering measures to be applied in the fields of law enforcement, criminal justice, and the financial system.
-"The 40 Recommendations" required early ratification of "the UN New Narcotics Convention", development of domestic laws stipulating anti-money laundering measures, and establishment of measures such as obligations to conduct customer identification and the report of suspicious transactions by financial institutions.
+Through the 1980s, the global spread of narcotics abuse was considered to be a crisis in the international community, prompting a variety of initiatives to address this issue.
+Especially in fighting against illegal transactions by transnational drug-trafficking organizations, it was recognized as important to take all possible measures to inflict damage on the sources of their funds, such as confiscating illegal proceeds from drug manufacturing and trafficking and effectively preventing their money laundering activities.
+In this context, the UN New Narcotics Convention was adopted in December 1988, and it required each state to criminalize activities such as hiding drug crime proceeds and to establish relevant regulations to confiscate such proceeds.
+At the Arch Summit in July 1989, in order to deepen international cooperation on money laundering initiatives related to drug crimes, the major developed countries took the initiative to establish the FATF.
+In April 1990, urged by the need for standardizing measures in different countries, the FATF devised “The 40 Recommendations” as standards for anti-money laundering measures to be applied in the fields of law enforcement, criminal justice, and the financial system.
+“The 40 Recommendations” required early ratification of “the UN New Narcotics Convention,” the development of domestic laws stipulating anti-money laundering measures, and the establishment of measures, such as obligations to conduct customer identification and to report suspicious transactions by financial institutions.

-• (2) AML/CFT Measures as Countermeasures against International Organized Crime and TerrorismIn the 1990s, the international expansion of organized crime was recognized as a phenomen on which could threaten each country's security, and therefore an international convention against international organized crimes was considered mainly by the United Nations.
-At the Halifax Summit in June 1995, it was pointed out that effective measures to prevent the hiding of proceeds not only from drug-trafficking but also from serious crimes were necessary for successful countermeasures against transnational organized crimes.
-In accordance with these movements, the FATF revised a part of “The 40 Recommendations” in June 1996 and recommended that the scope of predicate offences be extended from drug crimes to serious crimes.
+In the 1990s, the international expansion of organized crime was recognized as a phenomenon that could threaten each country’s security, and therefore the United Nations took the initiative to establish an international convention against international organized crimes.
+At the Halifax Summit in June 1995, it was pointed out that effective measures to prevent the concealing of proceeds not only from drug-trafficking but also from any other serious crimes were also necessary for successful countermeasures against transnational organized crimes.
+In accordance with these movements, in June 1996, the FATF revised a part of “The 40 Recommendations,” and recommended that, in addition to drug crimes, the scope of predicate offences for money laundering measures be extended to include other serious crimes.
+Further, at the Birmingham Summit in May 1998, the participating countries agreed to create an FIU (Financial Intelligence Unit) in each country, which is dedicated to collecting, arranging, and analyzing money laundering information, and to disseminating the information to investigative authorities.
+The Egmont Group, established in 1995 as a forum for exchanging information between FIUs, defines an FIU as a “central, national agency responsible for receiving and analyzing information reported by financial institutions and providing such information to the competent authorities to support the government’s anti-money laundering measures; it shows a way for exchanging information that is important for law enforcement agencies.”

 3 AML/CFT Regime in Japan